 Many times over 40 years I have drifted off thinking there is another way in another church, or new knowledge with a new priest, I would get inspired by a book and toddle off to explore some practice done by said holy person.
 I have practice tai chi for 18 years, another practice filled with “right” ways and “wrong” ways, good and bad teachers, a 3,000 year time tested tradition.
-Just as icon painting these are all time tested traditions, Iconography also offers a right and wrong way of doing things.
-This iconography is one of Mankinds search for the Divine that dates back thousands of years.
+Just as icon painting is a tested tradition, Iconography offers a right and wrong way of doing things.
+Iconography is another system of mankind’s search for the divine handed down and practiced for two thousand of years.

 There is great diversity in Mankind’s search for the divine.

-I continue to leave the church and go back because the Episcopal Church still represents for me comfort and familiarity I end up there over and over.
+I continue to leave the church and go back.
+The Episcopal Church represents for me comfort and familiarity so I end up there over and over.
 But most important, the Anglicans give permission to search and question, they honor the mind.
 Perhaps they have found a way in the prayer book to indulge God better than any other faith I can find.

 Icon images explore being with, without, within and with who?

-Awareness of God in an icon is a product of prayer.
-Some of us are haunted by the fear we will one day be alone, However, in truth we are never alone.
+Awareness of God is an icon is a product of prayer.
+Some of us are haunted by the fear we will one day be alone.
+However, in truth we are never alone.
 I imagine myself in a dingy floating in an ocean of God.
 His immense presence has taught me it is usually enough to know I am loved.
-Yes there are islands of people and things to do there on land and I have to row in from time to time to rest and check out what is changing.
+Yes there are islands of people and things to do there on land.
+I have to row towards shore from time to time to rest and check out what is changing.
 Leaving the island and all its wonderful familiarity is freedom.
-I would love to know how to offer others what I have found out at sea floating.
+I would love to know how to offer others what I have found out at sea while floating.

 Everyone invents their own practice.